-If you spend a lot of time looking at your computer screen and other electronic screens at night, you may have noticed you have trouble falling asleep.
+If you spend a lot of time looking at your MacBook, iPad, iPhone, or other electronic screens at night, you may have noticed you have trouble falling asleep.
 While it's best to avoid using your computer for a couple of hours before bed each night, that's not always feasible.
 Night Shift mode on your computer can help by reducing blue light in the evening hours.
 Another way to reduce the blue light that makes its way to your eyes is by wearing glasses with a blue light filter.
 Here are some great options.

 These come in your choice of 15 different levels of magnification.
 Choose anywhere from 0.00 (no magnification) up to +4.00.
 You can choose from a variety of colors as well.